 Mileage Reimbursement Calculator

-Mileage reimbursement is a method employers, clients, and organizations use to compensate someone for using a personal vehicle for business travel.
-Instead of reimbursing every individual cost (fuel, oil changes, tires, depreciation, insurance, and routine maintenance), a policy may reimburse a fixed rate per mile.
-That rate is intended to represent the average cost of operating a vehicle.
-Many U.S. policies reference the IRS standard mileage rate, but organizations can set their own rate, and some jurisdictions have additional rules.
+Mileage reimbursement is the way employers, clients, and organizations compensate someone for using a personal vehicle for business travel.
+Rather than reimbursing every individual cost such as fuel, oil changes, tires, depreciation, insurance, and routine maintenance, a policy may pay a fixed rate per mile.
+That rate is meant to approximate the average cost of operating a vehicle.
+Many U.S. policies reference the IRS standard mileage rate, but organizations can set their own rate, and some jurisdictions apply their own rules.

-This page is designed for practical expense reporting.
-It helps you estimate a reimbursement total for a single trip, a day of errands, a week of client visits, or any other period where you have a mileage total.
-The calculator runs entirely in your browser; it does not send your entries to a server.
+This page is built for practical expense reporting around mileage reimbursement.
+It helps you estimate a reimbursement total for a single trip, a day of errands, a week of client visits, or any other period where you already know the mileage total.
+The calculator stays local to your browser, so it does not send your entries anywhere else.

-People use mileage reimbursement calculations in many everyday situations: driving to a client site, traveling between job locations, attending training, delivering supplies, or running approved errands.
-It can also be useful when you are comparing two reimbursement policies (for example, a flat per-mile rate versus a lower rate plus separate reimbursement for tolls and parking).
-If you are a manager reviewing expense reports, the same formula can help you spot-check totals quickly.
+People use mileage reimbursement calculations in many everyday work situations: driving to a client site, traveling between job locations, attending training, delivering supplies, or running approved errands.
+It is also useful when you want to compare two reimbursement policies, such as a flat per-mile rate versus a lower rate with separate reimbursement for tolls and parking.
+If you review expense reports for a team, the same formula can help you spot-check totals quickly.

-If your policy requires receipts for parking and tolls, keep them.
-If your policy requires a mileage log, record the date, purpose, start location, end location, and miles.
-A consistent log makes reimbursement smoother and reduces back-and-forth questions.
+If your mileage reimbursement policy requires receipts for parking and tolls, keep them.
+If it requires a mileage log, record the date, purpose, start location, end location, and miles.
+A consistent log makes reimbursement smoother and cuts down on follow-up questions.

 1. Enter Miles Driven for the work-related portion of your travel.
 If you track odometer readings, use the difference between start and end.
-If you use a mapping app, use the route distance.
-If you combined personal and business driving, enter only the business miles.
+If you rely on a mapping app, use the route distance.
+If you mixed personal and business driving, enter only the business miles.

 2. Confirm the Rate per Mile.
-The default value is a commonly used standard rate, but your employer, client contract, or local rules may differ.
+The default value is a commonly used standard rate, but your employer, client contract, or local rules may be different.
 Some organizations use different rates for different vehicle types or for different time periods.

 3. Add optional Parking Fees and Tolls if they are reimbursable under your policy.
 Leave them blank if none apply.
 If your policy reimburses fees only with receipts, make sure you have documentation.